 An electrical tool kit.
 You will need tools like a drill, wrench, pliers, electrical tape, screwdrivers, and similar items.
 You may also need chisels, glue, and other common household tools.

-You will need work boots that ground your body, protective eyewear, and sturdy work gloves.
+You will need work steel capped work boots that ground your body, protective eyewear, a voltage stick, and some sturdy work gloves.

 In most cases, you will need at least three sets of wires - at least 10 feet of 10 gauge wires.
 For beginners, it is best to get three different colors of wires, to prevent confusion